 DISCUSSION

 The lack of homogeneity has strongly influenced the overall radiological characterisation of the samples, both for non-destructive and destructive methods.
 The variability of the efficiency calibration curves, due to both to irregular distribution and self-absorption, claimed additional and unexpected measurements such as emission measurements.
-The objective of the measure was essentially to verify the physical phase in which the sample activity is concentrated, following the content in Am-241
+The objective of the measure was essentially to verify the physical phase in which the sample activity is concentrated, following the content in Am-241.

 Referring to destructive methods, the simple shaking of the samples has only partially overcome the inconvenient.
 After the mineralization described above residues have been further diluted (less than 1g l-1) In order to obtain reliable results to perform by ICP-MS the metal contents and a sufficiently thin electrodeposition.